-The position requires a tertiary qualification in Bioinformatics, Computational Biology or other relevant field.
-Additional knowledge acquisition from both specific workplace training and practical experience in Bioinformatics is essential.
-Central to this knowledge acquisition should be a parallel understanding of good practice, linking theoretical knowledge with practical capability.
+The position requires the acquisition of knowledge of microbiological procedures and terminology, which will develop from both specific workplace training and a practical experience in performing tasks.
+Central to this knowledge acquisition will be a parallel understanding of good laboratory practice, linking theoretical knowledge with practical capability.
 The incumbent is expected to understand and adhere to MDU Standard Operating Procedures and perform in a professional environment that is subject to independent audit practices.